Spending a Day in Cusco, Peru – Free Things to do Between Tours

 How to Spend the Perfect Day Between Tours in Cusco, Peru

-Cusco, Peru, is a great base city for day trips to some of Peru’s most famous destinations.
-Typically, visitors spending time touring the Sacred Valley of the Incas, Machu Picchu, Rainbow Mountain, Ollantaytambo, and Pisac will spend the night at a hotel in Cusco.
-While much of the time will be spent touring outside the Cusco city limits, tourists will likely have a day or a few hours to spend exploring the city of Cusco between tours.
-This section will show you how to spend the perfect day between tours in Cusco, Peru.
-Luckily, many of the places featured in this section have no admission cost and are free.
+Cusco, Peru is the ideal base for day trips to some of the most famous Peruvian destinations, including the Sacred Valley of the Incas, Machu Picchu, Rainbow Mountain, Ollantaytambo, and Pisac.
+Although most time is spent exploring areas outside the Cusco city limits, travelers often have a day or a few hours to explore the city itself.
+This guide will help you plan the perfect day in Cusco, with many free or low-cost activities.

 Spending a Day in Cusco, Peru - Free Things to do Between Tours - Table of Contents